CleanupCode Command-Line Tool

 --toolset=12.0By default the highest available MSBuild version is used.
 This option might not work if you have several installations with the same version, for example 16.0 from Visual Studio 2019 and 16.0 from .NET Core 3.x.

 --toolset-path— use this option to specify the exact path to MSBuild.
-This might be helpful if you have a custom MSBuild installation and want to use it with CleanupCode, for example:
+This might be helpful if you have a custom MSBuild installation and want to use it with command-line tool, for example:

---dotnetcoresdk— use this option to specify .NET Core SDK version that should provide MSBuild.
-For example, if you have installed .NET Core with SDKs 2.0.3 and 3.0.100, CleanupCode will prefer 3.0.100 (the latest, including preview versions).
-Now if you want to run CleanupCode with .NET Core SDK 2.0.3, add
+--dotnetcoresdk— use this option to specify .NET SDK version that should provide MSBuild.
+For example, if you have installed .NET with SDKs 5.0.100 and 6.0.302, command-line tool will prefer 6.0.302 (the latest, including preview versions).
+Now if you want to run command-line tool with .NET SDK 5.0.100, add

 --mono— by default, Mono installation is auto-detected.
 You can use this option to point to the specific Mono installation if the auto-detection results in a conflict.
 Use it without arguments to ignore Mono.
 Example: